We will be reopening early 2017.

 A New Museum of Zoology

-The Museum of Zoology is now closed for refurbishment until 2016, with support from the Heritage Lottery Fund.
+The Museum of Zoology is now closed for refurbishment until later in 2017, with support from the Heritage Lottery Fund.

 Find out more about the redevelopment on the Wonders of the Animal Kingdom project pages, and the online publication .
 In order to realise our ambitious plans and provide a Museum that our collections deserve, we need to raise additional funds.
 Any donation, however small, will help.
 To make a donation, please go to the Wonders of the Animal KingdomUniversity of Cambridge Online Giving page

 Follow progress of the Museum’s redevelopment with the .
 We have expanded digital access to our collections with the Inside the Cocoon blog blog telling stories behind the collections, and our new Animal Bytes project with the Museum of Archaeology and Anthropology, and Whipple Museum of the History of Science, giving a glimpse of the work behind the scenes at the museums.
 Store Stories

 We look forward to welcoming you to the new museum later this year.

 The Museum of Zoology is home to a huge variety of recent and fossil animals.